-- receive and consider the formal reports for the financial year; - elect directors to elect Penny Winn as a non-executive director of the company and to re-elect Matthew Quinn as a non-executive director of the company; - adopt the remuneration report; and - approve the grant of long-term incentives to the managing director.
+- receive and consider the formal reports for the financial year; - elect directors to elect Christine Holman and to re-elect Mike Ihlein as non-executive directors of the company; - adopt the remuneration report; and - approve the grant of long term incentives to the managing director.

-The directors recommend that shareholders vote in favour of all items of business.
+The directors recommend that shareholders vote in favour of all resolutions.